derrick-yu1/4-Bit-CPU/README.md

 T6:

-The ALU will load the result of the operation into the accumulator.
+Description: The ALU will load the result of the operation into the accumulator.

 Timing Diagram: